Your Guide to Continuous Onboarding for Saas | Userpilot Blog

 On the other hand, when your user does something they shouldn’t (or doesn’t do something they should) – you may want to react to that with the right in-app experience.

 Just look at what Hubspot does:

-Another way how your can use your in-app experience layer is by marketing user webinars.
+Another way how you can use your in-app experience layer is by marketing user webinars.

 Stage 3: tertiary onboarding

-Finally, we have arrived to the stage in your user journey where the users are activated, paying, and happily using most features of your app the right way making the onboarding process smoother.
+Finally, we have arrived at the stage in your user journey where the users are activated, paying, and happily using most features of your app the right way making the onboarding process smoother.

 Is it time to leave them alone?

 As your product grows, you will be surely adding new features that will drive even more valuable even to the most active group of users.